Animal Care and Use

 Occupational Safety and Health Program

 The University maintains an occupational health and safety program for all individuals (employees, students, and guests) conducting vertebrate animal research funded by PHS or conducted in PHS covered animal facilities.
 Participation is mandatory.
-Prior to beginning working with animals, individuals must submit an Animal Worker Health Screening Questionnaire to the Pat Walker Health Center and receive clearance to begin working with the animals.
+Prior to beginning working with animals, individuals must download and complete the Animal Worker Health Screening Questionnaire then submit it to the Pat Walker Health Center and receive clearance to begin working with the animals.
 Instructions for submission and payment are available on the form.
 Please note that all workers will be required to wear personal protective clothing , at a minimum a lab coat or jacket, while working in the facility.
 The reviewing physician may also require or recommend additional personal protective gear for individuals with specific health risks.

 All researchers, staff and students named on an AUP must complete training through the Collaborative Institutional Training Intitiative (CITI).
 Log in through the University of Arkansas Fayetteville using your university ID and password.
 At a minimum, everyone must complete the module titled "Working with the IACUC."
 Those working at the Central Laboratory Animal Facility (CLAF) or the Engineering Research Center (ENRC) must also complete the module titled "Post-Procedure Care of Mice and Rats in Research: Minimizing Pain and Distress."